 Finally, the plain truth about Canada in the 1960s.
-Our collective memory of this remarkable decade is so tainted by American imagery of Vietnam and Martin Luther King, the distinctive Canadian experience is forgotten even by those who lived it.
+Our collective memory of this decade is so coloured by American imagery of Vietnam and Martin Luther King, the distinctive Canadian experience is forgotten even by those who lived it.
 Ian Milligan, professor of history at the University of Waterloo, corrects the record through meticulous research and interviews.

 It was the decade of the union.
 “Canada’s 1960s were profoundly shaped by labour,” Milligan writes.
 “Skyrocketing labour unrest captivated young people, their elders, the media, and governments alike.”

 Most Canadians had never had it so good: full employment in an economy geared to wartime production without any casualties.
-Mining and manufacturing ran red-hot; “If you could walk almost, you could get a job at Inco,” one United Steelworkers organizer recalled.
+Mining and manufacturing ran red-hot.
+“If you could walk almost, you could get a job at Inco,” one United Steelworkers organizer recalled.
 Sudbury mines hired 200 men a day.

 The country was overwhelmingly young – half of Canadians were under 25 – and blue collar.
 Only 12 percent of baby boomers went to college or university.
 The decade of rebellion was a generational clash between long-hairs and hard hats.
 One recalls a Westinghouse factory in Hamilton, Ont.: “When I started working there in ’73 every young guy in the plant, almost 99 percent, were on dope and had long hair, and had all sorts of cultural revolution attitudes, you know?
 They listened to the same music, Led Zeppelin.”